 Respect for each client’s background, culture, values, religion, ethnicity, sexual orientation, sexual identity, country of origin, and other unique and important aspects of how each of us self-identify are extremely important to me.
 My years of education and experiences working with people from diverse backgrounds has instilled in me a high level of honor and sensitivity to the individual needs of people from various backgrounds.
 I do not judge you nor do I compare your situation or beliefs to anyone else’s.
 You are unique, and I respect you for being you.
 Mediation is about creating a process customized to the needs of each specific couple, and I focus on that goal from the very first time we speak and then meet together.
 If there are any particular needs that you or your spouse have with regard to the mediation process, I welcome your input and openness so that we can try to accommodate you as best as possible.

-Eric and his wife, Erica, also practice Marriage and Family Therapy through their private practice called Discovering Destinies, Inc. They work with individuals, families and couples dealing with a wide variety of issues, including issues related to all aspects of divorce (for adults, children and families).
+Eric and his wife, Erica, also practice Marriage and Family Therapy through their private practice called Discovering Destinies, Inc. They work with individuals, families and couples located anywhere in the State of Florida to help cope with a wide variety of topics, including issues related to all aspects of divorce (for adults, children and families).
+All therapy is done either in our local Boca Raton office, or via secure HIPAA-compliant telehealth video.
+They are each Licensed Marriage and Family Therapists.

 Don't know where to start?